 College Credit Now is the Onondaga Community College concurrent enrollment program that allows high school students to earn college and high school credits simultaneously prior to high school graduation.
 Students can gain a head start on their college career by enrolling in a variety of liberal arts and technical courses offered at their high school.
-Participants officially register for the classes and are eligible for reduced tuition rates.
 CCN classes are delivered by high school teachers in cooperation with Onondaga Community College mentors.
 All courses are approved Onondaga Community College courses and will appear on an official SUNY transcript, which may be requested upon successful completion of the program.
 These courses may be transferred to other postsecondary institutions under standard transferability guidelines.
 The CCN program meets the very highest of program standards and is nationally accredited by the National Alliance of Concurrent Enrollment Partnerships (NACEP).